GITA GOVINDA (7)

 Her arm he subdues with an emerald clasp

-as bees cool-clustered on a lotus shoot.
+as bees cool-clustered on

 On sandy Yamuná's thick-wooded shore